 Exhibit No. Description Method of Filing 4.10 Warrant Agreement dated December 12, 2008 by and between Kingsbridge Capital Limited and Discovery.
 Incorporated by reference to Exhibit 4.1 to Discovery's Current Report on Form 8-K, as filed with the SEC on December 15, 2008.
 4.11 Form of Stock Purchase Warrant issued in May 2009 Incorporated by reference to Exhibit 10.3 to Discovery's Current Report on Form 8-K, as filed with the SEC on May 8, 2009.
 4.12 Form of Stock Purchase Warrant issued in February 2010 Incorporated by reference to Exhibit 4.1 to Discovery's Current Report on Form 8-K, as filed with the SEC on February 18, 2010.
 4.13 Warrant Agreement, dated as of April 30, 2010, by and between Discovery and PharmaBio Incorporated by reference to Exhibit 4.1 to Discovery's Current Report on Form 8-K, as filed with the SEC on April 28, 2010.
 10.1 Payment Agreement and Loan Amendment (amending the Second Amended and Restated Loan Agreement, dated as of December 10, 2001, amended and restated as of October 25, 2006) dated April 27, 2010, by and between Discovery and PharmaBio Incorporated by reference to Exhibit 1.1 to Discovery's Current Report on Form 8-K, as filed with the SEC on April 28, 2010.
 10.2 Third Amended Promissory Note dated April 27, 2010 (amending and restating the Second Amended Promissory Note dated as of October 25, 2006), payable to PharmaBio Incorporated by reference to Exhibit 1.2 to Discovery's Current Report on Form 8-K, as filed with the SEC on April 28, 2010.
-10.3 Retention Letter dated May 4, 2010 by and between Robert Segal, M.D., F.A.C.P., and Discovery Incorporated by reference to Exhibit 10.3 to Discovery's Quarterly Report on Form 10-Q, as filed with the SEC on May 10, 2010.
+10.3 Retention Letter dated May 4, 2010 by and between Robert Segal, M.D., F.A.C.P., and Discovery Filed herewith.
 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) of the Exchange Act.
 Incorporated by reference to Exhibit 31.1 to Discovery's Quarterly Report on Form 10-Q, as filed with the SEC on May 10, 2010.
 31.2 Certification of Chief Financial Officer and Principal Accounting Officer pursuant to Rule 13a-14(a) of the Exchange Act.
 Incorporated by reference to Exhibit 31.2 to Discovery's Quarterly Report on Form 10-Q, as filed with the SEC on May 10, 2010.
 31.3 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) of the Exchange Act.
 Filed herewith.
 31.4 Certification of Chief Financial Officer and Principal Accounting Officer pursuant to Rule 13a-14(a) of the Exchange Act.
 Filed herewith.

-Exhibit I No. Description Method of Filing 32.1 Certification of Principal Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
+Exhibit No. Description Method of Filing 32.1 Certification of Principal Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-Filed herewith.
-10-K. A mana gement contract or compensatory plan or arrangement required to be fil ed as an exhibit to this annual report pursuant to Item 15(b) of Form
+Incorporated by reference to Exhibit 32.1 to Discovery's Quarterly Report on Form 10-Q, as filed with the SEC on May 10, 2010.
+32.2 Certification of Principal Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+Filed herewith A management contract or compensatory plan or arrangement required to be iled as an exhibit to this annual report pursuant to Item 15(b) of Form